-Hatching Eggs for Sale!
-Getting Started with Incubation
+Hatching Eggs: Getting Started with Incubation

 How-to for the complete waterfowl, quail, and chicken egg hatching process

 Reading Time: 6 minutes

 Add to your flock by hatching eggs in the incubator from a quality egg seller and experience the joy of welcoming new life.

 Hatching eggs is a great way to add to your homestead flock.
 There are three ways to get chicks for your flock.
 The first is to keep a rooster and a few hens.
 The eggs from those hens will be fertile from the expected mating.
 Add a broody hen and 21 days later you have new chicks.
 Not every chicken keeper can or wants to have a rooster on the property though.
 In that case, you still have options in addition to purchasing new chicks.
 First, you can buy hatching eggs for sale and place them under a broody hen.
 Make sure she has a clean nest, available food and water and she will take care of the rest for you.